-Despite the rapidly growing need for cloud-native visibility into behavior and activity across AWS environments, companies are still learning about best practices for AWS security.
+Despite the rapidly increasing need for cloud-native visibility into behavior and activity across AWS environments, companies are still learning about best practices for AWS security.

-Amazon Web Services (AWS) is a cloud service provider that’s on just about every company’s radar today, ranking number one for the fifth year in a row as the top IaaS provider in Gartner’s Magic Quadrant.
+Amazon Web Services (AWS) is a cloud service provider that’s on almost every company’s radar today, ranking number one for the eighth year in a row as the top IaaS provider in Gartner’s Magic Quadrant.
 But many AWS customers today wonder what the best approach to security is and how to get there.